everwitt7/66-Days-of-Data/README.md

 Thoughts:
 -While driving to the Florida Keys there was an accident, and Google Maps estimated that I would get to my destination a 12:20.
 However, I arrived around 1:30.
 To give some context, the drive would have been around 2 hours without traffic.
 How could Google Maps have done such a terrible job at predicting this specific drive?

 On the way back there was no traffic and I got back within 1 minute of the initial arrival time.
 That's pretty damn good prediction for a 2 hour drive.
 This illustrates two things: Google Maps is great at predicting common historical trends - most drives (which are accident free) will be historically similar.
 The average time it takes to get from A to B may be predicted from historical data.
 However, Google Maps is terribly equipped to deal with outliers like the one I experienced.
 The arrival time is basically guaranteed to be innacurate when an accident occurs - something that is really hard to take into account/assign a quantitative value to.
 Using expected value doesn't make sense in this case imagine it takes 5 mins to get somewhere to get somewhere without and accident and 55 mins to get to that place with an accident, estimating 30 mins on average does not make sense.
 This is basically guaranteed to almost always be wrong!
+Furthermore, the mean is not robust to outliers, and in this case accidents will affect the expected value by a large margin.

 Accidents must have enough variability to make prediction very hard.
 I would have guessed that the time it takes to remove the accident from the highway and the time people spend looking as they pass the accident follow some sort distribution that can be historically estimated, similar to how arrival may be estimated.
 It is pretty clear, however, that Google struggles to estimate the time added due to an accident.
 The estimated arrival time on maps would increase very slowly, only a minute or two at a time.
 It would just do this consistently over time and dynamically update.
 I would argue, if they knew how to truly estimate the timing impact of an accident, then they would have one large update to account for the difference. (in my case, the estimated time should have gone from 12:20 to 1:30 in one jump rather than many jumps of small changes)